How to make Bengali sandesh recipe

 First step – Making perfect chenna / chhana

-• For making sandesh first we have to make chhana or chenna.
+• For making sandesh, first, we have to make chhana or chenna.
+Here I made the chhana with curd.

-• To make chenna, take 1 cup curd (thin) or 3/4 cup thick curd (or unflavoured yoghurt) in a bowl.
+• Here to make chhana with curd, take 1 cup curd (thin) or 3/4 cup thick curd (or unflavoured yoghurt) in a bowl.

 • Beat or whisk it (the curd) well with a fork or whisker to make a smooth and liquid form.